rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 [errors]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_errors/index.html

-Diagnostics can be implemented as types which implement the `SessionDiagnostic` trait.
+Diagnostics can be implemented as types which implement the `IntoDiagnostic` trait.
 This is preferred for new diagnostics as it enforces a separation between diagnostic emitting logic and the main code paths.
-For less-complex diagnostics, the `SessionDiagnostic` trait can be derived -- see [Diagnostic structs][diagnostic-structs].
+For less-complex diagnostics, the `IntoDiagnostic` trait can be derived -- see [Diagnostic structs][diagnostic-structs].
 Within the trait implementation, the APIs described below can be used as normal.